8 New or Improved Tax Credits and Breaks for Your 2020 Return

 A tax credit is a dollar-for-dollar reduction on your income tax.
 Tax credits are categorized as either nonrefundable or refundable.

-A nonrefundable tax credit means you will receive credit worth the amount of your tax bill.
+A nonrefundable tax credit means you will receive credit up to the amount of your tax bill.
 For example, if you have a tax credit of $1,000 but your tax bill is $900, you will only receive the amount for the $900 tax credit.
 You will not receive a refund for the excess credit.
 But a refundable tax credit means you will receive a refund if your tax credit is more than your tax bill.

 A tax deduction, however, reduces the amount of your taxable income.
 The standard deduction is based on your applicable filing status.
 See below to understand how a tax deduction and tax credit affect your tax bill.